RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 description:
 weight: 25
 alwaysopen: false
-categories: ["RC Essentials"]
+categories: ["RC"]
+aliases: /rv/securing-redis-cloud-connections/
 ---
-In Redis Cloud Essentials, SSL/TLS support is a paid option.
+In Redis Cloud, SSL/TLS support is a paid option.
 To enable it, contact [Support](https://support.redislabs.com).
 SSL/TLS support is included in all Redis Cloud Pro paid plans.

 ## Setting Up Your Database

-Using SSL/TLS requires setup of both your Redis Cloud Essentials database and your application, as described below.
+Using SSL/TLS requires setup of both your Redis Cloud database and your application, as described below.

 1. Login to your account and navigate to the **Database** page in the